 The ophthalmology ward is branched to the Hebrew University of Jerusalem Medical School, and it trains medical students in ophthalmology every year.
 Teaching excellence certificates are granted to many of the doctors, along the years.

 In the ward, there is an arranged academic activity of all the staff, which includes academic meetings for updates, peer review club, and participation in many national and international convention.
 We also hold a structured teaching program for interns and in preparation of the internship exams.

 The ward doctors lecture in many medical conventions and often receive excellence awards in the various fields of lectures and studies.

-The eye ward holds professional annual conventions, designated for doctors in the community, including family doctors, pediatricians, and eye doctors.
+The ophthalmology ward holds professional annual conventions, designated for doctors in the community, including family doctors, pediatricians, and ophthalmologists.